jwells96/fuzzy-octo-couscous/x_team_rules.md

 ## How we will back up each other to ensure that deadlines are not missed
 * 1. Each member will create an alarm on their phone to go off once a week, in order to remind the members of the upcoming deadline.
-  * The alarms are to be set 3 weeks out from when the assignment is due.
+  * The alarms are to be set when the assignment is announced.